saanuregh/hola/README.md

 ## Caveats

 This package is in no way as secure as a password and will never be, do not use this as your sole authentication method.
-To minimize the chance of this program being compromised like Howdy, it's recommended to leave Hola in /lib/security and to keep it read-only.
+To minimize the chance of this program being compromised, it's recommended to leave Hola in /lib/security and to keep it read-only.